Can Retainers Move Teeth Back?

 Types of Retainers

-Clear Plastic Retainers: Similar in appearance to Invisalign aligners, these retainers are made of clear plastic and are virtually invisible.
+Clear Plastic Retainers: Similar in appearance to Smilepath aligners, these retainers are made of clear plastic and are virtually invisible.
 They fit snugly over the teeth and are favored for their aesthetic appeal.
-Brands like Vivera (by Invisalign) and Essix retainers fall under this category.
+Brands like Vivera and Essix retainers fall under this category.

 Fixed Retainers: Also known as permanent or bonded retainers, these consist of a thin wire bonded to the back of the teeth.
 They are often used for lower front teeth and are an excellent option for those who might forget or neglect to wear a removable retainer regularly.